 - a.
 The existing graduate curriculum and course offerings. - b.
 New programs and major curricular changes. - c.
 New courses for completeness of the syllabus, redundancy of material across teaching units/academic units, up-to-date reading list and other resources, clarity of assignments, rigor, and specificity of grading and evaluation expectations. - d.
-All changes and terminations that affect more than one teaching unit. - e.
-General curricular policies affecting the graduate academic programs.
+The differentiation between the undergraduate and graduate learning objectives, assignments, and assessment in cross listed courses. - e.
+All changes and terminations that affect more than one unit. - f.
+General curricular policies affecting graduate academic programs.